Tailwind vs CSS Modules: What We Ended Up Doing

 </button>

-That's a lot of classes on one element.
-The CSS Modules version would have been className={styles.submitButton} โ three words.
+A lot of classes on one element.
+CSS Modules version: className={styles.submitButton} โ three words.
 Reading the Tailwind version requires parsing 15+ utility names to understand what the button looks like.

-The Tailwind camp's response to this was that you get used to reading utility classes quickly, and that the co-location benefit โ seeing ALL the styles right on the element instead of cross-referencing a separate file โ outweighs the visual noise.
-Having worked with Tailwind for several months now, I'd say they're partially right.
-I did get used to reading it.
-But I can't honestly say that className="inline-flex items-center justify-center rounded-md..." is as scannable as className={styles.submitButton}.
+The Tailwind camp's response: you get used to reading utility classes quickly, and co-location โ seeing all styles right on the element instead of cross-referencing files โ outweighs the visual noise.
+After working with Tailwind for several months now, they're partially right.
+I did adjust.
+But I can't say className="inline-flex items-center justify-center rounded-md..." is as scannable as className={styles.submitButton}.
 It's just not.
-I've accepted that as a tradeoff I'm willing to make, but it IS a tradeoff.
+Accepted that as a tradeoff.
+But it IS a tradeoff, at least in my experience.

 Responsive Design: Different Philosophies

-In Tailwind, responsive behavior is inline:
+Tailwind makes responsive behavior inline:

 <div className="grid grid-cols-1 md:grid-cols-2 lg:grid-cols-4 gap-4">